 Some of Neil’s time still goes to thinking about prostate cancer, even in between treatments, but he hasn’t disregarded his other hobbies either.
 “I’ve spent quite a lot of time reading about prostate cancer!”, Neil laughs.
 “Apart from that I try to keep active.
 My favourite pastime is skiing but I have to wait for the snow for that.
 My wife and I both enjoy travelling, some cycling when the weather is good and going to the movies.”

 Once the treatments are over, Neil looks forward to getting back to work as a company board advisor.
 “My plans for the rest of the year are, assuming that not much further therapy is required, to start working more consistently as I have not been able to make many commitments since about March 2017.
 When the snow falls I will be skiing in France, but that will not be until 2019 probably. “

 Neil’s advice for others in his situation

-“Any sensible person will choose an option that gives you the best quality of life combined with the highest life expectancy”, he concludes.
-“I have been fortunate to find a therapy that seems to have produced good results for me”.
+Neil concludes, “Any sensible person will choose an option that gives you the best quality of life combined with the highest life expectancy”.
+“I have been very fortunate to find a therapy that seems to have produced good results for me”.
 Neil would advise anyone with a diagnosis of prostate cancer to arm themselves with as much information as possible and keep up to date with new developments.
-“There are new therapies being developed all the time”, he observes.
-“So, I suggest that prostate cancer sufferers push for as much information as possible about these advances.
+“There are new therapies being developed all the time so I suggest that prostate cancer sufferers push for as much information as possible about these advances.
 After all, it’s our lives at stake!”